sushantwanjari/WatchFace_AmazeFit_Bip_Lite/README.md

 * 800 - Battery Indicator
 * 900 - Toggles like Alarm, Bluetooth, DND, AM, PM
 * 950 - Steps Progress bar

+---
+### BUG FIX
+1. Ones in Second not updating :
+Adding analogue component of Second to the code fixed the problem.